 When I went on my solo adventure, I was building my travel business and so I carried with me my DSLR, my drone, my laptop and my GoPro.
 I decided that I wanted to take that risk and luckily I was completely fine.
 Rule of thumb though is, don’t take anything that it would break your heart to lose.
 If it’s not essential, leave it at home.
 This will reduce your responsibility on the road and give you a little less to worry about.

 Though I had decided to take my camera with me, I made sure that when I was out and about, they were hidden.
-Basically you want to avoid yourself being a target.
+Basically you want to avoid yourself being a target (not that it should be that way, but part of travelling solo as a female is making things easier for yourself).
 You want to avoid drawing attention to yourself with items, clothing, comments etc. Respect local dress codes, language, mannerisms and make sure you don’t give people a reason to target you.

 Honestly, in life and on your travels, your smile is your biggest asset and chance of opening doors.
 It’s a welcoming sign for conversation, opportunity, company and more.
 It’s free and it feels bloody good!
 Get your smile going.
 It will lift your mood and attract like energy into your solo trip.